citrix/workspace-linux-oem-guide/docs/customize.md

 * You can fully optimize JPEG decoding.
 * You can allocate *special memory* for decoding purposes, which eliminates unnecessary memory copies and increases performance.
 * You can save CPU.
-If you do not implement CTXJPEG, Receiver uses CTXJPEG\_FB which in turn uses libjpeg, or libjpeg-turbo if NEON is available, to decode bitmaps.
+If you do not implement CTXJPEG, Workspace app uses CTXJPEG\_FB which in turn uses libjpeg, or libjpeg-turbo if NEON is available, to decode bitmaps.
 This means that JPEGs are decoded using software, which can be CPU intensive and can reduce performance (unless you provide API-compatible hardware replacements for either library).

 ### Video